NBA Rumors: Bradley Beal Would Be Perfect Trade Target For Pelicans, Here’s Why

-The New Orleans Pelicans pushed the reset button when they traded Anthony Davis and Jrue Holiday, but they aren’t expected to remain at the bottom of the league for long.
+The New Orleans Pelicans pushed the reset button when they traded Anthony Davis and Jrue Holiday, but they aren’t expected to remain at the bottom of rankings for long.
 With the improvements shown by Brandon Ingram and Zion Williamson, there’s a growing belief around the league that Pelicans vice president of basketball operations David Griffin could be aggressive in making moves that could boost their chances of fully dominating the Western Conference and capturing the Larry O’Brien Trophy in the 2020-21 NBA season.
 One of the players that the Pelicans could target before the 2021 trade deadline is All-Star shooting guard Bradley Beal of the Washington Wizards.

 In a recent article, Kevin O’Connor of The Ringer revealed that some league executives viewed the Pelicans as a “sleeper to a blockbuster deal.”
 Having a plethora of future first-rounders, as well as young and promising talents, O’Connor believes that the Pelicans are in a strong position to acquire Beal if the Wizards decide to make him available on the trading block this season.
 He also explained why going all-in for the All-Star shooting guard would make a lot of sense for New Orleans.